-147 Subdivision (e)(2).
+Subdivision (e)(2).
 The central concern in reviewing a proposed class-action settlement is that it be fair, reasonable, and adequate.
-This standard emerged from case law implementing 148 Rule 23(e)'s requirement of court approval for class-action settlements.
-It was formally 149 recognized in the rule through the 2003 amendments.
-By then, Ceourts haved generated lists of 150 factors to shed light on this central concern.
-Overall, these factors focused on comparable 151 152 considerations, but each circuit has developed its own vocabulary for expressing these concerns.
+This standard emerged from case law implementing Rule 23(e)'s requirement of court approval for class action settlements.
+It was formally recognized in the rule through the 2003 amendments.
+By then, Ceourts haved generated lists of factors to shed light on this eentral concern.
+Overall, these factors focused on comparable considerations, but each circuit has developed its own vocabulary for expressing these concerns.
 In some circuits, these lists have remained essentially unchanged for thirty or forty years.
-The 153 goal of this amendment is not to displace any of these factors, but rather to focus the court and 154 155 the lawyers on the core concerns of procedure and substance that should guide the decision whether to approve the proposal.
-156
+The goal of this amendment is not to displace any of these factors, but rather to focus the court and the lawyers on the core concerns of procedure and substance that should guide the decision whether to approve the proposal.

 One reason for this amendment is that Aa lengthy list of factors can take on an independent life, potentially distracting attention from the central concerns that inform the settlement-review process.
 A circuit's list might include a dozen or more separately articulated factors.
 Some of those factors-perhaps many-may not be relevant to a particular case or settlement proposal.
 Those that are relevant may be more or less important to the particular case.
-163 Yet counsel and courts may feel it necessary to address every single factor on a given circuit's 164 list in every case.
-The sheer number of factors can distract both the court and the parties from 165 the central concerns that bear on review under Rule 23(e)(2).